-Open days are held in September, October and November for parents and the children who are due to enter full-time education the following September.
+Open days/evening are held in November and January for parents and the children who are due to enter full-time education the following September.
 During the day they meet the Headteacher and other staff and are shown around the Academy.
 Parents are given the opportunity to observe the school in action.
+Once offers have been made, children alongside their parents are invited in to a number of 'taster' sessions throughout the summer term to support transition into school.